Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Kinmen consists of two main islands just off the coast of Xiamen, China, so close that you can easily see China from the islands.
 The main sights are related to military history, as this is a battlefront between Taiwan and China, but you can also spot rare migratory birds in Kinmen National Park.

 The Matsu Islands, named after the goddess of the sea, are also extremely close to China.
-There you can explore fascinating tunnels, forts, and the habitat of birds including the Chinese crested tern, previously though to be extinct.
+There you can explore fascinating tunnels, forts, liquor distilleries, and experience the magical “Blue Tears” phenomenon.
+Read all about it in my Matsu Islands guide.

 Well, that sums up my list of the best things to do in Taiwan!
 I know I couldn’t include everything, but if you feel I’ve made a major omission, please let me know in the comments below!